 Ten critical actions needed to address four major cybersecurity challenges

-GAO has made about 3,300 recommendations to federal agencies to address cybersecurity shortcomings—and we reported that more than 750 of these had not been fully implemented as of December 2020.
-Of these more than 750 recommendations, we designated 67 as priority recommendations, meaning that we believe these recommendations warrant priority attention from heads of key departments and agencies.
+GAO has made over 4,000 recommendations to federal agencies to address cybersecurity shortcomings.
+However, over 880 of these had not been fully implemented as of December 2022.
+Of these, we designated 134 as priority recommendations, meaning that we believe they warrant priority attention from heads of key departments and agencies.
 Until these shortcomings are addressed, federal and critical infrastructure IT systems will be increasingly susceptible to cyber threats.

-For more on GAO's reports and recommendations, see the key reports tab above.
+For more on GAO's reports and recommendations, see the key reports tab below.